 With sites like Etsy pumping out cross stitch patterns by the thousands, finding a quality cross stitch pattern can be hard.
 We helpfully went over a few tips for making sure you get a good pattern, however one of those points was about copyright.
 Copyright in cross stitch is a massive issue, and if you haven’t yet been involved in something to do with copyright, you’re lucky.
-However the biggest issue, is with selling patterns.
+However, the biggest issue is with selling patterns.

 Why Should You Care?

 This is probably the big question we need to look at first, after all, why should you care about copyright in cross stitch? and I’m not going to say you should (even if I think it).
-Instead, I’m telling you its in your best interest.
-If the pattern you’re looking at is copyrighted, its either going to be bad quality, putting the real designer out of buisness (and stopping them creating more patterns you love) or its a trap.
+Instead, I’m telling you it’s in your best interest.
+If the pattern you’re looking at is copyrighted, its either going to be bad quality, putting the real designer out of business (and stopping them creating more patterns you love) or its a trap.

-What do I mean by trap?
+What do I mean by a trap?
 PDFs are a great way of spreading malware and viruses on your computer.
 Downloading a pattern that abuses your desire to get a cross stitch pattern is just one way of giving you a virus.

 Does It Only Matter When Its A Known Character/Theme?

-Whilst the vast majority of copyright infringement happens on well known characters, etc, this advice is actually a good tool generally.
+Whilst the vast majority of copyright infringement happens on well-known characters, etc, this advice is actually a good tool generally.
 By following it you know you’re going to get a good pattern, and aren’t going to get the stiff end of the deal.

 – Is it a well known Character?

-As we said above, well known characters are a big issue, and if you’re seeing things like Disney characters on sites like Etsy or Ebay; its copyrighted.
+As we said above, well-known characters are a big issue, and if you’re seeing things like Disney characters on sites like Etsy or eBay; it’s copyrighted.

-There are outlets for well known characters, but these are sold in legitimate shops, or are turned into books.
+There are outlets for well-known characters, but these are sold in legitimate shops or are turned into books.
 I even wrote one myself for Disney, Star Wars, Star Trek and Hello Kitty.
-However all of these books cost hundreds of thousands of dollars to purchase the rights.
+However, all of these books cost hundreds of thousands of dollars to purchase the rights.
 Etsy stores just don’t have the capital to afford that.